 2. Sit at (or on) the breakfast table.
 If your kids are like mine, they head out of bed and right to the breakfast table.
 Have your elf wait with cereal, bowls, spoons or anything else you can get out for breakfast the night before (check out these Elf on the Shelf kitchen ideas).
-Write a note that talk about how much fun they will have together this year!
+Write a letter that announces your elf as the Official Elf of Christmas and talks about how much fun they will have together this year.

 I love making little moments big with the elf.
 It’s a wonderful opportunity to chat with the kids about traditions, and it’s especially meaningful if you can sit back and let your child talk about what they think the elf is up to.

 Getting into their head around this time of year and hearing about what they think goes on at night when the elf goes to the North Pole, or what Santa is doing during the day is my favorite.

 3. Get fit!
 Elves head back to the North Pole every night to report to Santa!
 In order to do this, they need to be healthy.